 The lawsuit against the nail spa alleges that the former workers got 60 percent of the amount their customers paid for nail services, which Advancing Justice describes as an “unlawful system.”
 The complaint also alleges that the women worked 12-hour says and the salon owner faked time records to make it look like they were paid hourly.
 Several investigations including an in-depth article in The New York Times in 2015 found that nail salon workers are routinely underpaid and overworked.
 The Times found that many workers at such salons are paid less than minimum wage and even have their pay unlawfully withheld.

 There are many ways in which workers may be unpaid or underpaid for the work they do.
 The following scenarios are all illegal under California.
 Some workers are asked to work “off the clock” and aren’t paid for it.
 A good example of this is when your supervisor tells you to get all your work done during regular working hours and tells you to finish up on your own time if you are unable to get everything done within the workday.

 Some employers don’t pay overtime even when they ask workers to work beyond regular work hours.
 Some employers deliberately misclassify hourly workers as “managers” so they don’t have to pay them overtime.
 Other employers try to get around the minimum wage law in such as way that when you divide your pay by the number of hours, it’s less than the minimum wage.
 In California, effective Jan.
 1, 2017, the minimum wage will be $10.50.
 Employers are also required to give workers meal breaks and rest breaks in accordance with the law.

 It is important that California workers know and understand their rights.
-If you believe that your rights are being violated, contact an experienced Orange County employment lawyer to obtain more information about your options.
+If you believe that your rights are being violated, contact our experienced employment lawyers to obtain more information about your options.